 Max Patch Mountain was cleared in the 1800s and used for pasture.
-While you won’t get a great deal of forest, what you do get is clear, unblocked views of the Blue Ridge and Great Smoky mountains.
-Many of the views, especially at the summit are 360 degrees.
+While you won't get a great deal of forest, what you do get is clear, unblocked views of the Blue Ridge and Great Smoky Mountains.
+Many of the views, especially at the summit are 360 degrees around.

 Location: Great Smoky Mountains National Park, off Newfound Gap Road